Chapter 43 : Gold

 This was going to be a long day.

-“Violent,” Potter quipped cheekily, a stupid, obnoxious little dimple poking into his cheek.
-“Haven’t you learned it’s not a good idea to talk back to a drug-dealer?”
+“Feisty,” Potter quipped cheekily, a stupid, obnoxious little dimple poking into his cheek.
+“Haven’t you learned it’s not smart, talking back to a drug-dealer?
+We can get violent."

 “I will murder you, Potter.”